-Assume a per diem rate of \$12.00.
-Client Defendant/person under supervision entered a residential facility at 2:00 p.m. on Day 1 and was discharged from the facility at 7:00 a.m. on Day 3.
+Assume a per diem rate of \$100.
+Defendant/person under supervision entered a residential facility at 7:00 p.m. on Day 1 and was discharged from the facility at 7:00 a.m. on Day 3.

 Time Spent Charge

-Day 1 .5 units \$6.00
+Day 1 .25 units \$25.00

-Day 2 1 unit \$12.00
+Day 2 1 unit \$100.00

-Day 3 .5 units \$6.00
+Day 3 .5 units \$50.00

-"(3)" Inpatient Detoxification Medication (8030) in either oral or injectable form subsequent to a prescription from a licensed psychiatrist, medical doctor/physician, or other qualified practitioner with current prescriptive authority, who meets the standards of practice established by his/her state's regulatory board a licensed health care provider with current prescriptive authority, who meets the standards of practice established by federal requirements and/or his/her state's regulatory board (e.g., Naltrexone, Trexan, Antabuse, Methadone, Buprenorphine, etc.).
+"(3)" Inpatient Detoxification Medication (8030) in either oral or injectable form subsequent to a prescription from a licensed health care provider with current prescriptive authority, who meets the standards of practice established by federal requirements and/or his/her their state's regulatory board (e.g., Naltrexone, Trexan, Antabuse, Methadone, Buprenorphine, etc.).
 In addition to the prescription or either oral or injectable agonist/antagonist medication, the vendor is authorized to prescribe comfort medications or other withdrawal assistance medication to assist the defendant/person under supervision during the withdrawal process.
 Reimbursement for other prescriptions that fall outside this realm is not authorized.
 The vendor shall provide necessary physical examination and laboratory tests associated with Inpatient Detoxification under codes 4010 and 4020, respectively.
 The vendor shall ensure that medication is administered in compliance with all federal, state and local regulations.